 For better organization, only include your newer electronics.
 Things like old stereos, outdated DVD players, desktops, and laptops, should not come with you.
 Clear out any vital information from old computers and place them on a hard drive.
 You can either sell or donate the electronics afterward.

 We are skilled and knowledgeable when it comes to long-distance moves.
 There are more than just these four items to avoid.
+Our full-service moving company can walk you through what not to move long distance, saving you time and money.
 For more information, visit our website.